Phoenix-Finance/Phoenix-Documentation/content/terminology/options.md

 ## BS Pricing Model

 The Black Scholes model, also known as the Black-Scholes-Merton (BSM) model, is a mathematical model for pricing an options contract.
 It is the best known model for pricing options.
 The model won the Nobel prize in economics.
-For a mathematical expression, please check the details [here](https://www.investopedia.com/terms/b/blackscholes.asp).
+For the mathematical expression, please check the details [here](https://www.investopedia.com/terms/b/blackscholes.asp).

 ## Put-Call Parity